eqlabs/polkadot-light-client-spec/src/implementation.md

 - /dot/sync/1
 - /dot/light/2

-## Database
+## Storage

 We will use a hash map to store the blockchain state.
-This is an in-memory serialization/deserialization data structure, functioning as a de facto database.
+This is an in-memory serialization/deserialization data structure, consisting of the current peers and block header information for some number of blocks (i.e., a history).
+This object functions as a *de facto* database.

 As local storage in a browser is severely limited (5-10 MB), we cannot have persistence of a database.
-Smoldot uses the same method.
+[Smoldot](https://github.com/paritytech/smoldot) uses the same method.
 Although we are not aware of any issues that smoldot has with non-persistence, this aspect will be thoroughly tested.

 ## Crypto Libraries